frappe/caffeination/README.md

 ### Contributing

-This repo is not accepting any external contributions at present.
+At present, this repo is not accepting any external contributions.

 ### License